philippeganz/chocolatey-vscode-extensions/docs/architecture.md

 ## Directory Structure

-- `.github/workflows/`: Contains the AU CI/CD pipelines (which natively run `Invoke-AuUpdater.ps1`), testing pipelines, and the MkDocs GitHub Pages deployment pipeline.
+- `.github/workflows/`: Contains the AU CI/CD pipelines (which natively run `Invoke-AuUpdater.ps1` and inject granular git commits), testing pipelines, and the MkDocs GitHub Pages deployment pipeline.
 - `automatic/`: Contains the AU templates for every managed extension. **(All packages use an optimized 3-line stub pattern instead of bloated scripts, pointing to a shared logic engine).**
 - `bin/`: Contains the core executable engineering scripts (Factory, Updater, Documentation Generators).
 - `lib/`: Contains shared PowerShell modules (e.g., `VsCodeMarketplace.psm1`) that power both the Factory and the AU Engine.